afonsolelis/20254_inteli_si08/README.md

 # SI08 - Advanced Data Engineering Module

+> **Language Note:** This module will be conducted in English to accommodate exchange students participating in the program.

 ## Project Overview

 **TAPI Project:** Creation of a solution for an application using Natural Language for awareness of the preservation of natural means/resources